France-ioi/projects-overview/README.md

  * For server evaluated tasks, import their content into a mysql database of tasks, to be used by TaskPlatform
  * For pure client tasks (bebras-based) or presentation, simply place the files on a server.
 (This is temporary)
 * [lti-to-bebras](https://github.com/France-ioi/lti-to-bebras)
-Wrapper to present tasks that conform to our Integration API, as LTI-compliant tasks.
+Wrapper to present tasks that conform to our Integration API, as LTI-compliant tasks. (also used with login-module to authenticate users through LTI)

 * [pem-task-compiler](https://github.com/France-ioi/pem-task-compiler)
 TODO: still used somewhere?